Your Privacy Matters

 TeachersConnect.
 Our agreement allows you to use the reports in a wide variety of ways (e.g. department reports, academic research, accreditation reports, program evaluation), but the information is owned by TeachersConnect.

 Can we reference the reports in our academic research and program evaluations?

 Yes.
 And if there are other ways you’re hoping to use the information or if there’s other information you’d like to get, let us know.
 We want to be helpful.

 What happens when we’re no longer a client?

 If you choose to end your relationship with TeachersConnect, here’s what happens:

-- Your graduates or members will continue to have access to a TeachersConnect account and will still to be able to use the freely available services.
+- Your graduates or members will continue to have access to a TeachersConnect account and will still to be able to use the services.
 They will, however, no longer have a direct line to you (e.g. your logo and announcements will not appear on their page; they may lose access to some of their mentors).

 - You no longer have access to the data dashboard for your teacher prep program.
 All historical data related to your program and recorded on the network is kept by TeachersConnect.

 Will any of the information be used for research purposes by TeachersConnect?

 It’s possible.
 We are an organization of educators and former teachers.
 And we’re geeks.
 We’re driven to find ways to use the information to help improve the teaching field in general, and when the opportunity exists to do that, we’ll jump on it.
 Let us know if you’d like to propose a study with us.
 If we do use the information for research purposes, we will not include any information that identifies a specific teacher prep program without your written consent.